Water for Elephants (musical): Act 1

 Jacob ultimately has to put Silver Star down as the injury has progressed beyond saving.
 When the circus arrives at the no-longer-in-business Fox Brothers Train, August plans on buying a horse to replace Silver Star.
 However, all that remains is an old elephant, Rosie ("Ode to an Elephant").
 Jacob and Marlena struggle to train Rosie ("Just Our Luck"), and August, unsatisfied with their progress, begins to abuse Rosie with a bullhook.
 Marlena tells Jacob that August is prone to fits of rage ("I Shouldn’t Be Surprised").

 Jacob, Marlena, and August spend the evening at a speakeasy.
-Jacob tells them that he had been studying to be a doctor to follow in his father's footsteps and his father had even ordered a sign reading "Jankowski and Son" to put over their practice, but he and Jacob's mother were killed in a car accident before he could pass his final exams.
+Jacob tells them that he had been studying to be a vet to follow in his father's footsteps and his father had even ordered a sign reading "Jankowski and Son" to put over their practice, but he and Jacob's mother were killed in a car accident before he could pass his final exams.
 Jacob had hopped the train because the bank had confiscated his childhood home as well as his father's practice, so he was leaving the city to start a new life.
 Marlena empathizes with Jacob's story as she had run away from her family to marry August.
 Jealous of the tender moment, August becomes violent again, this time towards Marlena.
 When the speakeasy is raided, Jacob and Marlena escape from the police together.
 Outside of the speakeasy, they share a moment, and Jacob kisses Marlena.
 Marlena runs away, and Jacob revels in his thrilling situation ("Silver Stars").

 In Chicago, Marlena and Rosie are set to make their debut as the star act, but Rosie refuses to move, forcing August to improvise.
 Furious, August prepares to beat her with his bullhook when Rosie swipes August down with her trunk.
 She is about to kill him when Jacob instinctively yells zostań, the Polish word for "stop".
 Rosie, whose previous trainer was Polish, understands the language and can now follow Jacob’s commands.
 The circus celebrates finally being "back in business" ("The Grand Spec").